 Ah, texting and dating.
 The two things are as intertwined as the hands of people who actually like each other.
-Early on in a relationship, texts are usually sweet and full of hearts—it's not uncommon to use exclamations like "Good morning!" and "I miss you!" regularly.
+Early on in a relationship, texts are usually sweet and full of hearts—it's not uncommon to wish each other a good morning and say, "I miss you!" regularly.
 As the bond progresses, the texts eventually become more comfortable and, dare we say it, average: A screen lights up with "Do we have milk in the fridge?" or "Did you remember to pay that bill?"
 Texting underscores all relationships, from its earliest sparks to its later comforts, so it's easy for texting to get complicated whenever that partnership hits a snag.

 We asked Campbell to help decode the strengths and weaknesses associated with dating and texting, especially if you're considering using this form of communication to end a relationship.
 Read on to get her insights.